 On August 5, 2016, Judge Laura Taylor Swain of the United States District Court for the Southern District of New York issued an order approving the distribution of net settlement proceeds to class members in In re Bear Stearns Mortgage Pass-Through Certificates Litigation, Case No. 1:08-cv-08093-LTS (S.D.N.Y.).
 This order came after the Court issued an order and final judgment on May 27, 2015, granting final approval to a settlement in which J.P.
 Morgan Chase & Co., which had purchased Bear Stearns in 2008, agreed to pay $500 million in cash, plus up to $5 million in expenses, to investors led by a group of pension funds.
-The claims against Bear Stearns arose from its sale of $27.2 billion worth of mortgage-backed securities that proved defective during the recent U.S. housing and financial crises.
+The claims against Bear Stearns arose from its sale of $27.2 billion worth of mortgage-backed securities leading up to the U.S. housing and financial crises of the early 2000’s.

 The settlement finally resolves claims that Bear Stearns violated federal securities laws by selling certificates backed by approximately 71,000 largely “Alt-A” mortgages in 22 offerings from May 2006 to April 2007.
 Investors alleged that the offering documents contained false and misleading statements about the underwriting guidelines used by Bear Stearns’ EMC Mortgage unit, Countrywide Home Loans and other lenders, and the accuracy of associated property appraisals.